At a Glance

 - No Easy Target, 2017

-The author Iris Johansen was born in 1938 in St Louis Missouri.
+The New York Times bestselling author Iris Johansen was born in 1938 in St Louis, Missouri.
 She moved to Georgia where she currently lives with her family.

 She only started to write books after her children went to college.
-The first genre she wrote her initial books in were romances in the 1980s.
+The first genre Iris Johansen wrote her initial books in was romance fiction in the 1980s.

-The author started writing contemporary romance novels, however, she soon change to the new mystery genre because (in the author’s own words):
+The crime fiction author started writing contemporary romance novels, however, she soon changed to the new mystery genre because (in the author’s own words):

 I loved writing romance because I am a great fan of the happy ending.
 I started writing suspense because of the challenge of all the twists and in depth character studies that it offered me.
 I still try to incorporate a love story in all my books.
 It’s the best of both worlds for me!

-A decade later, in the early 1990s, Iris Johansen switched to writing to historical suspense romances, however, in 1996 she once again changed the genre she crafted her books in and started to write romantic suspense thriller novels.
+A decade later, in the early 1990s, Edgar Award winning author Iris Johansen switched to writing historical suspense romances, however, in 1996 she once again changed the genre she crafted her books in and started to write romantic suspense thriller novels.

-The first Iris Johansen Eve Duncan book was published back in 1998 with the title The Face of Deception, and it was a major hit right away.
+The first book in the Eve Duncan series was published in 1998 with the title The Face of Deception, and it was a major hit right away.
 From the very start, we get to know Eve who, due to her own major loss in life, is trying to help other parents who have lost their children to crimes, by reconstructing children’s faces from skulls.

-Should We Read the Iris Johansen Eve Duncan Series in Order?
+Should We Read the Iris Johansen Books for the Eve Duncan Series in Order?

-Reading the Iris Johansen books in order for her Eve Duncan series is kind of a must because the stories interconnect, and more importantly, we get to see the development of the main character, Eve Duncan.
+Reading the Iris Johansen books in order for her Eve Duncan series is a must because the stories in the suspense thriller novels interconnect, and more importantly, we get to see the development of the main character, Eve Duncan.
 In addition, the related series featuring Catherine Ling and Kendra Michaels should be also read in order since the main characters also appear more than once in the Eve Duncan books.

-Having read all Iris Johansen books in order that have been published until today, I recommend you pick up all the books in the series starting with The Face of Deception and start reading.
+Having read all Iris Johansen books in order that have been published until today (including her Loveswept romance novels), I recommend you pick up all the books in the series.

 There are so many threads in this popular series with the main characters involved that you won’t want to skip even a single book.
 Besides, the books are highly addictive.
 Just check out all the comments on this post to see just how much people enjoy reading it.
 Sure, there are 24 books (including the novella) so far, but it is a very easy series to read and it reads extremely fast.
 There were days when I’ve read an Eve Duncan book in one afternoon.

-So yes, I fully recommend that you give the series a serious look and don’t skip even one book because the threads are complicated and older ones pick up every couple of books once again.
+So yes, I recommend giving the Even Duncan books and overall the Iris Johansen books – all gritty suspense thrillers – a serious look and don’t skip even one book because the threads are complicated and older ones pick up every couple of books once again.

 Where does An Unexpected Song come in?
 I don’t see it listed but it’s the first I have read from this author and I am loving it.

-Love your Eve Ducan Series but was wondering if you are going to continue with the Catherine Ling Series.
+Love your Eve Ducan Series but was wondering if you are going to continue with the Cat Ling Series.

 Have you quit writing?
 It is like some of your series have totally stopped.
 The waiting I’d hard took two years for Kenfra Michael and you have not wrote about Jane and Caleb for years.
 The other daughter a pianist Eve’ s other daughter and then the son that can feel and see things.
 What about the lost treasure in Scotland?